Sick of looking for plus size wetsuits for women?

 I really recommend the Tommy D Sports website and have bought two plus sized wetsuits from them so far.
 Tommy D is an American website that offers a range of pretty affordable wetsuits in various styles, in sizes from XS to 6XL, which equates to about a UK size 30.
 Wetsuits come in short and long styles, with front and rear zippers and 3mm, 5mm and 7mm thickness.

 Delivery is available internationally and in my experience takes about a week to ship to the UK.
-I paid $25 to ship one suit to the UK, plus about $60 for the suit, so about £66 all-in.
+I paid $25 to ship one suit to the UK, plus about $60 for a shortie suit, so about £66 all-in.
 I thought that was really good value.
+My second purchase was a full wetsuit, in winter thickness.
+It was a size 3XL (around a 22), and cost just over £100 including shipping.

 The site also offers lots of advice on how to measure yourself for a suit, which style of suit to buy, and you can email any questions and I’ve found the support staff really fast, and helpful.